Mfanafuthis/TaskManager2/README.md

 ## ACKNOWLEDGEMENTS
 This project was inspired by HyperionDev
-It was based on Capstone Project 2 Level 1 Task 23 Many thanks to Njabulo Phiri for reviewing code
+It was based on Capstone Project 2 Level 1 Task 23 Many thanks to Ikenna Tshabalala for reviewing code
 ## CONTACTS
 Created by mfanafuthis@hotmail.com
 Cell no: 0735603009